What Are Cannabinoids?

 That all changed when the many incredible medicinal benefits of CBD started to become noticed, especially for epilepsy.
 More on these incredible benefits in the next section.

 While THC and CBD are the two most well known cannabinoids, others to know include CBC, CBN, and CBG.
 These all are found in small amounts in cannabis, but they all have varying medicinal effects that are similar to those that THC and CBD have.

 CBD has many incredible medicinal benefits that are still being discovered.
 While THC does as well, a big thing that is different from the two is that THC causes euphoria and the user to experience a high, while CBD does none of that.
 The term you’ll most likely see next to CBD to describe this is non-psychoactive, while THC is very psychoactive.

-That has made CBD oil a popular medicine choice for children and adults who want to be medicated but not stoned.
-Another reason is its incredible range of medicinal benefits.
+That has made CBD oil such as CBD Vape Oil a popular medicine choice for children and adults who want to be medicated but not stoned.
+Read more benefits of vaping CBD Another reason is its incredible range of medicinal benefits.
 CBD is classified as an anti-inflammatory, antidepressant, and an anti-tumoral agent among many other things.

 What is CBD Used to Treat?